Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-North Haven SA2's median income among taxpayers was $57,306 in financial year 2023.
-The average income stood at $65,744 during the same period.
-Compared to Greater Adelaide's figures of $54,808 and $66,852 respectively, North Haven's incomes were slightly higher.
-Based on a Wage Price Index growth of 8.8% since financial year 2023, estimated median income would be approximately $62,349 by September 2025, with average income reaching around $71,529 during the same period.
-According to the 2021 Census, household incomes in North Haven ranked at the 30th percentile, family incomes at the 29th percentile, and personal incomes at the 32nd percentile.
-Income analysis showed that the largest segment comprised 4,813 residents earning $1,500 - $2,999 weekly, which was consistent with broader trends across the metropolitan region showing 31.8% in the same category.
-Housing affordability pressures were severe, with only 84.5% of income remaining after housing costs, ranking at the 30th percentile.
+North Haven SA2's median income among taxpayers in financial year 2023 was $57,306.
+The average income stood at $65,744.
+These figures compare to Greater Adelaide's median and average incomes of $54,808 and $66,852 respectively.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for North Haven SA2 would be approximately $62,349 (median) and $71,529 (average) as of September 2025.
+According to the 2021 Census, household, family, and personal incomes in North Haven rank modestly, between the 29th and 32nd percentiles.
+Income analysis reveals that the largest segment comprises 30.7% earning $1,500 - $2,999 weekly (4,814 residents), consistent with broader trends across the metropolitan region showing 31.8% in the same category.
+Housing affordability pressures are severe, with only 84.5% of income remaining after housing costs, ranking at the 30th percentile.

 Frequently Asked Questions - Income